Astronomers' and Physicists' Attitudes Toward Education & Public Outreach: A Programmatic Study with The Dark Energy Survey: Abstract

 \section{Abstract}

-We present a case study of physicists' and astronomers' attitudes towards education and public outreach (EPO) using 131 survey responses from members of the Dark Energy Survey.
-We find a disparity between the types of EPO activities scientists deem valuable and those in which they participate.
+We present a programmatic study of physicists’ and astronomers’ attitudes toward education and public outreach (EPO) using 131 survey responses from members of the Dark Energy Survey.
+We find a disparity between the types of EPO activities researchers deem valuable and those in which they participate.
 Most respondents are motivated to engage in EPO by a desire to educate the public.
-Lack of time is the main deterrent to engagement, but a perceived cultural stigma surrounding EPO is also a factor.
-We explore the value of centralized EPO efforts and conclude with a list of recommendations for increasing scientists' engagement.
+Barriers to engagement include career- and skill-related concerns, but lack of time is the main deterrent.
+We explore the value of centralized EPO efforts and conclude with a list of recommendations for increasing researchers’ engagement.